pulse-framework/pulse/README.md

 this.$channels.doSomething(); // function
 ```

-If you prefer to seperate everything by type, you can access aread of your collection like so:
+But if you prefer to seperate everything by type, you can access aread of your collection like so:

 ```js
 this.$channels.index.indexName; //array